Here’s where the SEC stands in the latest USA TODAY Sports Ferris Mowers Coaches Poll

 Others Receiving Votes

-Free Throws: Pat Dooley's quick takes from Florida's major upset of Auburn

-Follow us @GatorsWire on Twitter and like our page on Facebook to follow ongoing coverage of Florida Gators news, notes and opinions.
+Contact/Follow us @LSUTigersWire on Twitter, and like our page on Facebook to follow ongoing coverage of Louisiana State news, notes, and opinions.

-Let us know your thoughts, comment on this story below.
-Join the conversation today.